Web Development Blog

 You now have an Archive page for your WordPress blog that is similar to our Archive page.

-8 Responses to “5 steps to creating a custom Archive page in WordPress”
+7 thoughts on “5 steps to creating a custom Archive page in WordPress

 Just took less than 5 minutes to follow the process.
 Thanks